ibm-cloud-docs/EventStreams/mirroring.md

 Limitations of mirroring:

-- Unidirectional.
-Data can only be mirrored in one direction at a time between a pair of service instances.
+- Unidirectional: Data can only be mirrored in one direction at a time between a pair of service instances.
 This means that mirroring offers a "active-passive" style of high availability, not "active-active".
-- Asynchronous.
-Messages must be successfully produced to the source instance before they can be mirrored to the target instance.
-This means that when a failure occurs some message data may be lost.
+- Asynchronous: Messages must be successfully produced to the source instance before they can be mirrored to the target instance.
+This means that when a failure occurs, some message data may be lost.
-- At-least-once message consumption.
-When a consumer moves between instances it may need to reprocess messages that it has already processed.
+- At-least-once message consumption: When a consumer moves between instances, it may need to reprocess messages that it has already processed.

 Before you start mirroring, consider the following points:
 - Applications may need to be [modified to best take advantage of mirroring](#building_apps).